 Today’s celebrities are starting to learn from the mistakes of their predecessors, especially on the after-star life front.
 They have a realization about the relatively shorter shelf-lives of their careers as compared to most other professions.
 Simply put, they’ve started to think about how they will sustain their not-so-common lifestyle once they stop getting the high-paying work.

 And no, the answer most of them are looking for is not being judges on reality shows or doing commentary and post-match analysis!

 They have started thinking business.
 Celebrities have started to make relationships with businesses beyond brand endorsements.
-Welcome to the world of celebrity investments and how they can hedge against their volatile public image and the eventual end of their shelf life.
+Welcome to the world of celebrity business and investments and how they can hedge against their volatile public image and the eventual end of their shelf life.

 Celebrities’ foray into becoming business owners can broadly be looked at in two ways: making financial investments in startups and starting their own ventures.
 Let’s start by delving into the former first – Celebrities as investors.

 The ‘Star-vestors’ – Celebrity as Investors

 When it comes to startup investing, celebrities mostly act like angel investors and family offices.
 Surely, some celebrities could be limited partners in VC funds, but that is more of a passive approach to startup investing.